 How We Can Impact As Consumers?

-I’ve seen many people who understand the scenario and care for the environment as well but they often stuck on where to begin.
+I’ve seen many people who understand the scenario and care for the environment as well but they are often stuck on where to begin.
 So here are some simple and practical ways you can follow to help protect the environment as well as your health.

 - So the first step is to stop buying Polyester and Nylon because they are made from petroleum which is a major cause of global warming.
 It involves large amounts of fossil fuel to manufacture Polyester and Nylon which releases dangerous chemicals such as hydrogen chloride into the atmosphere.
-Also avoid any piece of clothing that is labeled as anti-shrink, anti-wrinkle, anti-stain, antibacterial, antistatic, antimicrobial, anti-odor or anti-flame.
-These are all heavily processed fabrics with harmful chemicals that may not me good for human skin and definitely bad for the environment.
+Also avoid any piece of clothing that is labeled as anti-shrink, anti-wrinkle, anti-stain, antibacterial, antistatic, antimicrobial, anti-odor, or anti-flame.
+These are all heavily processed fabrics with harmful chemicals that may not be good for human skin and definitely bad for the environment.

-- Always choose Organic Cotton and other natural fibers such as Hemp, Linen, Bamboo, Peace Silk etc. which are way better than man made synthetic fibers in terms of quality, comfort and their impact on the environment.
+- Always choose Organic Cotton and other natural fibers such as Hemp, Linen, Bamboo, Peace Silk, etc. which are way better than man-made synthetic fibers in terms of quality, comfort, and their impact on the environment.